albertniyonsenga/alu-shell/permissions/README.md

 ## Owner and group - 14
 We are required to change the owner and group of all files and our directories in the working directory; here we used `chown` command and then use `vincent:staff` to specify that we will change the ownership in recusive way and then `./*` so that all files and directories will be included  form our working directory

+## Symbolic links - 15
+Here we crafted script that change the owner and the group owner of `_hello` to `vincent` and `staff`, and this file is symbolic link.
+So we used `chown -h vincent:staff _hello` as simple as we did in **Task 14** and using `-h` we specified that we are working with symbolic link.

+## If only - 16
+Finally here we have to craft script that changes the owner of a file but only when it's owned by user called `guillaume` and by using `--form=current_user` between the `chown` and `vincent hello` we can simply achieve that; as from will be testing only current owner files and after we go for changing.

 ---
 Wanna test on yourself :smile: feel free to use use those scripts.